 For example, a company that has a lot of drivers doing truck rolls could use a driver safety mobile app to reward their workers for good driving behavior.
 On a macro level, this helps drivers feel like they’re a part of a team and they are motivated to receive positive feedback by driving well.
 On the micro level, individual drivers who participated in gamification will spend more time learning how to perform better since the app could show them what areas of their performance they need to improve.

-Also, HVAC & Plumbing companies can make use of field service gamification software to track customer visits and see how many attempts it takes your field service worker to fix a problem for a particular customer.
+Also, HVAC Businesses & Plumbing companies can make use of field service gamification software to track customer visits and see how many attempts it takes your field service worker to fix a problem for a particular customer.
 For workers that have successfully achieved multiple first-time fixes, a company can give those techs more points.
 Accumulating points can lead to bigger rewards down the road such as salary bonuses, higher marks in an annual review, or other free prizes.
+Even the number of created work orders could be gamified.

 Still, gamification is not just for the bottom-line of your business or your service technicians.
 Ultimately, your gamification strategy is for your customers’ happiness